 The alleged crash, which is said to have destroyed Apa's car, reportedly happened after a long workday for the star.
 According to THR, Apa worked for 16 hours the day of the crash.
 Warner Bros.
 Television, meanwhile, says Apa worked 14.2 hours that day.

 THR first reported that Apa, who plays Archie Andrews on the CW show, fell asleep at the wheel during his 45-minute commute after filming in Vancouver, Canada.
-The outlet reported that Apa was taken to a local hospital and was "later discharged without serious injuries," but Warner Bros. says he was treated by first responders at the scene, not hospitalized.
+The outlet reported that Apa was taken to a local hospital and was "later discharged without serious injuries," but Warner Bros. says he was treated by first responders at the scene, not hospitalised.
 Apa apparently crashed into a light pole, which wrecked the passenger side of his car.
 The car was later "rendered inoperable," THR noted.

 "The safety of the cast and crew on all of our productions is of paramount importance to the Studio," Warner Bros.
 Television said in a statement provided to Refinery29.
 "Productions adhere to the Screen Actors Guild–mandated turnaround time of 12 hours from wrap time to next day call time for cast members.
 In accordance with industry standard policy, if any cast or crew member feels tired or unsafe at any time after working, the Studio will provide a taxi, a driver, or a hotel room upon request.
 This is communicated to all cast and crew, both in writing and verbally, at the beginning of production and is reiterated continuously throughout the duration of production."